National League Championship Series

-The National League Championship Series (NLCS), also known as the National League Pennant, is a best-of-seven playoff and one of two League Championship Series comprising the penultimate round of Major League Baseball's (MLB) postseason.
+The National League Championship Series (NLCS) is a best-of-seven playoff and one of two League Championship Series comprising the penultimate round of Major League Baseball's (MLB) postseason.
 It is contested by the winners of the two National League (NL) Division Series.
 The winner of the NLCS wins the NL pennant and advances to the World Series, MLB's championship series, to play the winner of the American League's (AL) Championship Series.
-The NLCS began in 1969 as a best-of-five playoff and used this format until 1985, when it changed to its current best-of-seven format.
+The NLCS began in 1969 as a best-of-five playoff and used this format until 1985, when it changed to a best-of-seven format.

 History

-Prior to 1969, the National League champion (the "pennant winner") was determined by the best win–loss record at the end of the regular season.
+Before 1969, the National League champion (the "pennant winner") was determined by the best win–loss record at the end of the regular season.
 There were four ad hoc three-game playoff series due to ties under this formulation (in 1946, 1951, 1959, and 1962).

 A structured postseason series began in 1969, when both the National and American Leagues were reorganized into two divisions each, East and West.
 The two division winners within each league played each other in a best-of-five series to determine who would advance to the World Series.
 In 1985, the format changed to best-of-seven.

 The NLCS and ALCS, since the expansion to seven games, are always played in a 2–3–2 format: games 1, 2, 6, and 7 are played in the stadium of the team that has home field advantage, and games 3, 4, and 5 are played in the stadium of the team that does not.
 Home field advantage is given to the team that has the better record, except a division champion would always get home advantage over a Wild Card team.
 From 1969 to 1993, home field advantage was alternated between divisions each year regardless of regular season record and from 1995 to 1997 home field advantage was predetermined before the season.

 In 1981, a one-off division series was held due to a split season caused by a players' strike.